j91k/nosql-challenge/README.md

-# Project : Evaluating Food Hygiene Ratings
+# Project : Food Hygiene Ratings
-## Introduction
+## Project Overview
 The UK Food Standards Agency evaluated various establishments across the United Kingdom and assigned them food hygiene ratings.
-To assist the journalists and food critics of *Eat Safe, Love* magazine in analyzing these ratings for their future articles, exploratory analysis was required.
+Therefore, in order to assist the journalists and food critics in analyzing these ratings for their future articles, exploratory analysis was required.
+As a result, I imported the database through mongoDB into properply labeling and sorting the datebase for further analsys.
 ## Part 1: Database and Jupyter Notebook Setup
 1. **Database Import**: